WHAT'S HAPPENED TO THE UNION?

 MONEY, MONEY, MONEY

-This is a really difficult time for people and families all across the world and we’d like to help point you in direction of resources and services to help you get through it.
-Whether your hours have been cut or disappeared entirely, you're unsure if you qualify for benefits, or you're trying to meet your bills thourhgout all this, here's some resources and advice.
+With the UK Government’s furlough scheme having come to an end, a lot of students are in a tough position financially and we’d like to help point you in direction of resources and services to help you get through it.
+Whether your hours have been cut or disappeared entirely, you're unsure if you qualify for benefits, or you're just trying to meet your bills throughout all this, here's some resources and advice.

 What you earn

-A huge worry for everyone just now is income and being able to get by without being able to work.
+A huge worry for everyone just now is income and being able to get by without or with less work.
 If you're not able to work from home, it might not be as bad as you think.
 The UK Government has changed legislation and you have some options for recouping lost income:

 - Do you qualify for sick pay?